SantanderMetGroup/calibratoR/README.md

 ---
 **Reference and further information:**

-**[Application to the C3S dataset]** Manzanas et al. (2018) Bias adjustment and ensemble recalibration methods for seasonal forecasting: A comprehensive intercomparison using the C3S dataset.
-Submitted to Climate Dynamics.
+**[Application to the C3S dataset]** Manzanas et al. (2018) Bias adjustment and ensemble recalibration methods for seasonal forecasting: A comprehensive intercomparison using the C3S dataset. **Climate Dynamics**. https://doi.org/10.1007/s00382-019-04640-4

 **[General description of the climate4R framework]** Iturbide et al. (2018) climate4R: An R-based Open Framework for Reproducible Climate Data Access and Post-processing. **Environmental Modelling and Software**. https://doi.org/10.1016/j.envsoft.2018.09.009
 Check out the companion notebooks for the two examples [GitHub](https://github.com/SantanderMetGroup/notebooks).